mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 ### Using mariadb/mysql CLI

-Again, firstly connect to the database service using [zcli](/documentation/cli/installation.html).
-It's supposed that a MariaDB/MySQL CLI client program was already installed locally (it comes with each local installation of a MariaDB server either on the [Mac platform with Homebrew](https://mariadb.com/resources/blog/installing-mariadb-10-1-16-on-mac-os-x-with-homebrew) or [Linux](https://mariadb.com/downloads)).
+Again, firstly connect to your Zerops project using [zcli](/documentation/cli/installation.html).
+MariaDB/MySQL CLI client has to be already installed locally.
+It comes with each local installation of a MariaDB server either on the [Mac platform with Homebrew](https://mariadb.com/resources/blog/installing-mariadb-10-1-16-on-mac-os-x-with-homebrew) or [Linux](https://mariadb.com/downloads).
 You can also use a multi-platform [MySQL Shell](https://dev.mysql.com/downloads/shell), `mysql-client` on [Mac](https://formulae.brew.sh/formula/mysql-client), or `mysql-client` / `mysql` on Linux (where concrete steps depend on each distribution version).
-The client CLI is also a part of [MySQL Workbench](https://dev.mysql.com/downloads/workbench).
+The client CLI is a part of [MySQL Workbench](https://dev.mysql.com/downloads/workbench) either.

 #### Logical database backup